l-yc/deal/README.md

             li.onClick.fadeIn(target=".column:nth-child(2) p:nth-child(2)")
 ```

 A presentation file is split into 2 parts, the head and the body.
-Under the head tag, you can include the various slide settings.
+Under the head tag, you can must include the various slide settings.

 Slide settings include:
+* name: Name of presentation
 * aspectRatio: Ratio of width to height of slide
 * theme: Theme to use for the presentation